General Information and Referrals

 - Visit nc211.org to access the directory online.
 A copy of the directory’s resources for Transylvania County (as of 3.5.2015) is available here.

-IN A CRISIS: If someone is experiencing a crisis due to mental health disturbances, developmental disabilities, or addiction, call RHA’s Mobile Crisis Team.
-Behavioral health professionals are available 24/7/365 to safely stabilize the person at home, work, school or wherever in the community the crisis occurs.
-Call 888.573.1006.
+- RHA Mobile Crisis – Intensive on-site response, stabilization, and intervention for people of all ages experiencing a crisis due to mental health disturbances, developmental disabilities, or addiction.
+Will travel to person’s home, work, school, or wherever in the community the crisis occurs.
+Available 24/7/365 Call 888.573.1006.

 SEE HOW YOU’RE DOING: If you have mental health, addiction, or behavioral health concerns, or are just curious about your mental health, get a “check-up from the neck up” with a free, anonymous, online screening tool at www.vayamindful.org.

 FIND HELP: Help is available if you or someone you love is in need of mental health services, intellectual/developmental disability services, or substance abuse treatment.
 Mental health services in Transylvania County are coordinated by Vaya Health.
-To access services, call 800.849.6127 (available 24/7).
+To speak to a trained professional who can help you access services, call 800.849.6127 (available 24/7).
+For a listing of local providers and individual practitioners, visit Vaya’s Provider Search.
+Several local providers are listed below:

 CLASSES AND SUPPORT GROUPS: There are several support groups and classes available in Transylvania County for those struggling with difficult situations, as well as their friends and family members.

-- NAMI Transylvania Advocates – Support for recovery and caregiving from volunteers who live with mental health issues or care about people with mental health issues.
-Schedule varies.
-Contact 828.883.4603 or email@example.com.
+- NAMI Transylvania – Support for recovery and caregiving from volunteers who live with mental health issues or care about people with mental health issues.
+Family Support Group meets third Tuesday of each month, 5:00-6:30pm at the Lutheran Church of the Good Shepherd.
+Connection for individual who have a mental illness meets third Tuesday of each month, 6:30-8:00pm at the Lutheran Church of the Good Shepherd.
+Contact Janice Kimball at (828) 877-2806 or [email protected].

 Transylvania County Transportation provides rides for medical needs (including medical appointment outside the county), seniors, young children, and others as space is available.
 Some rides require a fare.
 For more information, call 828.884.3203, email [email protected], or visit transylvaniacounty.org/transportation.